 In Section 3 we derive a compactness criterion based on the amount of concentration of the nonlinear term, see Proposition 3.1, and then we study the asymptotic profile of u_l near the concentration points.
-In particular we prove that the minimal volume accumulation is $8\pi^2/k_0$, see (39).
+In particular we prove that the minimal volume accumulation is $\frac{8\pi^2}{k_0}$, see (39).
+In Section 4, which is the core of our analysis, we introduce the notion of simple blow-up (adopting the

-In Section 4, which is the core of our analysis, we introduce the notion of simple blow-up (adopting the terminology used by R. Schoen) and we show in Proposition 4.2 that at such blow-ups the accumulation is exactly $8\pi^2/k_0$.
-In order to prove this we use some integral form of the Harnack inequality, see in particular Subsection 4.1, combined with a careful ODE analysis for the function $r \mapsto \bar{u}{r,l}$.
-Here $\bar{u}{r,l}$ denotes, naively, the average of u_l on an annulus A_r of radii r and 2r centered near a concentration point.
+In Section 4, which is the core of our analysis, we introduce the notion of simple blow-up (adopting the terminology used by R.Schoen) and we show in Proposition 4.2 that at such blow-ups the accumulation is exactly $\frac{8\pi^2}{k_0}$.
+In order to prove this we use some integral form of the Harnack inequality, see in particular Subsection 4.1, combined with a careful ODE analysis for the function $r \mapsto \overline{u}{r,l}$.
+Here $\overline{u}{r,l}$ denotes, naively, the average of u_l on an annulus A_r of radii r and 2r centered near a concentration point.

 Finally, in Section 5 we show how a general blow-up situation can be essentially reduced to the case of finitely-many simple blow-ups.
-In particular, we prove that at any general blow-up point the amount of concentration is an integer multiple of $8\pi^2/k_0$.
+In particular, we prove that at any general blow-up point the amount of concentration is an integer multiple of $\frac{8\pi^2}{k_0}$.
 Recalling the normalization (9) and that $k_0 \neq 8k\pi^2$ for any integer k, we reach then a contradiction to the fact that $(u_l)l$ is unbounded in some C^{α} norm.
 In Subsection 5.2 we consider the case $k_0 < 8\pi^2$, which is easier and requires only the analysis of Section 3.

 In our proof we exploit crucially the fact that we are working on a compact manifold, since we often make use of the Green's representation formula.
 We also point out that our assumptions on M are generic and do not require the metric to be locally conformally flat or Einstein.

-Remark 1.4.
-It is an open problem to understand whether the functional II itself (see (5)) possesses bounded Palais-Smale sequences, or equivalently if it is possible to find solutions of (4) without introducing the perturbed functional II{ρ} .
+Remark 1.4 It is an open problem to understand whether the functional II itself (see (5)) possesses bounded Palais-Smale sequences, or equivalently if it is possible to find solutions of (4) without introducing the perturbed functional II_o.

 The reason why we kept most of our estimates in integral form is that many of them could be applied to functions of class H^2 only (not necessarily smooth or bounded) and we hope that some could be useful to understand the question.
-At the moment, in particular, the counterpart of Proposition 4.2 is missing for Palais-Smale sequences and we need the full rigidity of equation (7).
+At the moment, in particular, the counterparts of Proposition 4.2 is missing for Palais-Smale sequences and we need the full rigidity of equation (7).
 For related topics see [40].

+Acknowledgements

-Acknowledgements.
-This work was started when the author was visiting IAS in Princeton, and continued during his stay at ETH at Zürich, Laboratoire Jacques-Louis Lions at Paris, Sissa at Trieste and IMS at Singapore.
+This work was started when the author was visiting IAS in Princeton, and continued during his stay at ETH in Zürich, Laboratoire Jacques-Louis Lions in Paris, Sissa in Trieste and IMS in Singapore.
 He is very grateful to all these institutions for their kind hospitality.
 The author has been supported by M.U.R.S.T. under the national project Variational methods and nonlinear differential equations, and by the European Grant ERB FMRX CT98 0201.

-2. Notation and preliminaries
+2 Notation and preliminaries